PieceMaker/rminions/README.md

 ### Status

-`status` will be one of three strings: "succeeded", "failed", or "catastrophic".
+`status` will be one of three strings: `"succeeded"`, `"failed"`, or `"catastrophic"`.

 #### Succeeded

-If `status` is "succeeded", then the job ran successfully and the results of the function execution are stored in the response in the `results` key.
+If `status` is `"succeeded"`, then the job ran successfully and the results of the function execution are stored in the response in the `results` key.

 #### Failed

-If `status` is "failed", then either there was an error validating the job or there was an error executing the requested function.
+If `status` is `"failed"`, then either there was an error validating the job or there was an error executing the requested function.
 Refer to the `error` key of the response message for more information.

 #### Catastrophic